Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

   | OffsetRz  | double | Rz-axis offset, unit: °                                |
   | User      | int    | Calibrated user coordinate system, value range: 0 to 9 |

-  SpeedL and AccL are optional parameters, indicating setting user coordinate system, tool coordinate system, Cartesian speed ratio and acceleration ratio values respectively.
+  SpeedL and AccL are optional parameters, which refer to setting user coordinate system, tool coordinate system, Cartesian speed ratio and acceleration ratio values respectively.
   The value is the same as the value of SpeedL and AccL set by port 29999.
   User: indicates the User index 0 to 9.
 The default value is the last value.
   Tool: Tool index 0 to 9.
 The default value is the last value.

+- Return:
+  ErrorID,{},RelMovLUser(OffsetX,OffsetY,OffsetZ,OffsetRx,OffsetRy,OffsetRz,User,SpeedL=R, AccL=R,Tool=Index);

 - Supporting port: 30003